glciampaglia/knowledge_linker/docs/log.markdown

 looks more like a log-normal, once you draw in the plot a straight line as a guide to the eye.

+Wrote a script to sample the pseudo-diameter of the graph and launched it on Lenny.
+Draws 10000 sources without replacement and computes the pseudo-diameter.
+So far stuck at D = 148, which is much smaller than 260.

 ## References

 [DBpedia2009]: http://dx.doi.org/10.1016/j.websem.2009.07.002